 What type of lead is best?

-The range of leads, collars and harnesses in shops can be bamboozling.
 The right option depends on your dog’s age, training and health.
-Lead, collar and harness options include:

-The best option for lead training.
 The lead’s fixed length gives you more control, helps your dog learn their limits, and keeps them safe.
+A great option, in our opinion.

-These give your lead-trained dog the sense of freedom they crave, while keeping you in control.
-They’re not a great idea for puppies though, as the extra freedom they offer makes training tricky.
+Not for newbies – if you’ve already got a lead-trained dog they give them the sense of freedom they crave – and keep you in control.
+Not a great idea for puppies either, as the extra freedom will make training tricky.

 Related blog: Leads for dogs